ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/MultiMonitorTool_readme.txt

 MultiMonitorTool.exe /enable 3
 MultiMonitorTool.exe /enable \\.\DISPLAY1
 MultiMonitorTool.exe /enable 3 2

+/EnableAtPosition <Monitor> <X Position> <Y Position>
+Enables the specified monitor at the specified position.
+If the /Enable command doesn't work properly for you, you should try to enable the monitor at the desired position.
+Example:
+MultiMonitorTool.exe /EnableAtPosition "\\.\DISPLAY2" 1920 0

 /switch <Monitors>
 Switches the specified monitors between enabled and disabled state.